shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/closed_vpc.md

 * [AWS Direct Connect](https://aws.amazon.com/directconnect/)

 {% include info title="Note" content="If Direct Connect is chosen, we recommend to test with a simpler/faster solution first to validate the setup, then to replace the solution with Direct Connect when the setup is completed." %}

-## Setup S3 proxy

-An S3 proxy is needed in your VPC to proxy the traffic from your network into the S3 VPC endpoint.
-See [here](https://github.com/shotgunsoftware/s3-proxy-example) for an example Docker image that could be run in your AWS account using AWS ECS.